awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-app-ui-customization.md

 **Legal text**
 + **color** is the text color\.
 It can be any standard CSS color value\.
 + **font\-size** is the font size\.
+When you customize **Legal text**, you are customizing the message **We won't post to any of your accounts without asking first** that is displayed under social identity providers in the sign\-in page\.

 **Logo**
 + **max\-width** is the maximum width as a percentage of the containing block\.